jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 ## Version

-The version macro can be used to tell the compiler which version of MaterialX it should use when loading the standard library and when validating the compiled .mtlx file.
+The `#version` directive can be used to tell the compiler which version of MaterialX it should target when loading the standard library and validating the compiled .mtlx file.
 It also sets the version string of the compiled .mtlx file.
+You can specify the full version number, e.g., `#version 1.38.10`, or simply specify the major and minor version numbers, e.g., `#version 1.38`, in which case the most recent patch number will be added.

+### Notes

-You can omit the directive, in which case the compiler will use the most recent version of MaterialX (currently 1.39.3).
+* You can omit the `#version` directive, in which case the compiler will use the most recent version of MaterialX (currently 1.39.3).
+* The `#version` directive is ignored if the file is being imported using the `#include` directive.
+* The version can also be specified as a compiler option.
+The compiler option overrides the `#version` directive if the two versions do not match.

 ### Example

 ```
-#version 1.38.10
+#version 1.38

-// deprecated signature of normalmap node
+// deprecated swizzle node
-vec3 n = normalmap(image("normals.png"), space="tangent")
+vec2 vu = swizzle(texcoord<vec2>(), "yx");
 ```

 # mxslc